-The second release of the day will be last week's unemployment update, also with an early post time.
-It is expected to show that 217,000 new claims for unemployment benefits were filed last week, up from 213,000 of the previous week.
-Rising claims is a sign of a weakening employment sector, so good news will be a sizable jump in new filings.
-It is worth noting though, this report is only a weekly snapshot.
-Therefore, it takes a significant surprise for it to directly influence mortgage rates.
+Tomorrow has two minor pieces of economic data set for release.
+The first will be last week's unemployment update at 8:30 AM ET.
+It is expected to show that 212,000 new claims for unemployment benefits were filed last week, down slightly from the previous week's 214,000.
+Because rising claims is a sign of a weakening housing sector, the higher the number in this report, the better the news it is for mortgage rates.
+That said, since this is only a weekly snapshot, it takes a wide variance from forecasts for the data to directly influence mortgage pricing.

 ©Mortgage Commentary 2018